jough13/jough13.github.io/recipes/sandwich-theory.md

 ## Executive Summary
 The inquiry into the "best" kind of sandwich is not a trivial pursuit of subjective taste; it is a complex optimization problem located at the intersection of topology, thermodynamics, material science, history, and gastrophysics.
 To answer this query with the requested rigor—incorporating mathematical, philosophical, and gastrological analyses—one must first dismantle the very definition of the object itself.
 We must determine what constitutes a sandwich in a universe governed by the Cube Rule of Food Identification, analyze the structural loads of ingredients using Beam Theory, and evaluate the sensory experience through the lens of Maillard reaction chemistry and acoustic texture analysis.

 This report operates under a liberal definition of the sandwich, accepting candidates ranging from the traditional planar structures (Reuben, Club) to the topological rebels (Taco, Burrito, Hot Dog).
 By synthesizing data from global rankings (TasteAtlas, CNN), historical records (Qin Dynasty texts, Earl of Sandwich lore), and scientific principles of moisture migration and heat transfer, we establish a hierarchy of excellence.

 The analysis reveals that while the Hamburger represents a triumph of industrial standardization and the Shawarma dominates the domain of pure meat preparation (winning the 2025 TasteAtlas ranking), the Vietnamese Bánh Mì emerges as the definitive "Greatest Sandwich in Human History."
 It achieves this title through a singular optimization of textural contrast (the gastrophysical "crunch"), thermodynamic gradients (hot meat vs. cold pickle), and structural integrity (the hydrophobic barrier of pâté), all while embodying a profound post-colonial cultural resilience.
 ---
 ## Part I: The Ontological Crisis and the Topological Definition
 Before we can evaluate quality, we must define the boundaries of existence.
 The taxonomy of the sandwich is plagued by chaotic nomenclature, legal contradictions, and geometric ambiguity.
 To determine the "best," we must first establish the eligible set of candidates through a rigorous topological framework.

 ### 1.1 The Geometry of Starch: The Cube Rule
-The most robust framework for classifying food structure is the Cube Rule of Food Identification.
+The most robust framework for classifying food structure is the **Cube Rule of Food Identification**.
 This unified theory posits that the identity of a food item is determined not by its ingredients, but by the location of its structural starch relative to the filling.
 By mapping food onto a six-sided cube, we identify the following categories:

 * **One Side (Bottom):** Toast. (e.g., Pizza, Nigiri Sushi, Open-faced Sandwich).
 * **Two Sides (Top and Bottom):** Sandwich. (e.g., Quesadilla, Victoria Sponge Cake, Toast Sandwich).